joestrada1022/joestrada1022/README.md

 ## 🚀 What I'm Up To

-- 🤖 Exploring Machine Learning with [PyTorch](https://pytorch.org/tutorials/)
+- 🤖 Exploring Machine Learning with [PyTorch](https://pytorch.org/tutorials/) and [Tensorflow](https://www.tensorflow.org/tutorials)
-- 💻 Building UAV/UGV applications with ROS
+- 💻 Building both Aerial and Ground Autonomous Vehicle applications with ROS

 ## 🎓 About Me